stpaultim/key/README.md

 Connection](https://www.drupal.org/project/townsec_key)** Allows keys
 to be stored on a designated external key management server.

-## INSTALLATION
+## Installation

-Install Key using a standard method for installing a contributed Drupal module.
+Install Key using a standard method for installing a contributed Backdrop module.

-## CONFIGURATION
+## Configuration

 Key provides an administration page where users with the "administer keys" permission can add, edit, and delete keys.